Rohan-s18/Artificial_Intelligence/README.md

 This repository is for my personal AI projects.
 The source code is in both **Python** and **Java**, the code in both of these directories can be used as a foundation for other AI programs that implement these algorithms.
 All of the source code in this directory is **made from scratch and doesn't use any external libraries like Scikit-Learn or Prophet.**

 Other than the customizable templates for AI, there are also some projects that integrate these AI algorithms with real-applications, mostly games that are solved using AI algorithms.

+This repository is divided into 4 different parts:
+  - **AI/ML Source Code:** This contains the source code for different AI/ML algorithms in Java and Python.
+  - **Neural Networks:** This contains an exstensive collection of general Neural Networks in Python.
+  - **AI based implementations:** This contains some implementations of the AI/ML algorithms that I developed.
+  - **AI Help:** This contains source code for the prerequisites of AI, such as probability, graph ADTs and Python.

-## AI/ML Source Code directories:
+## AI/ML Source Code:
+This Directory contains the source code for different AI/ML algorithms which are further divided into their own subgroups within this directory.
+These subgroups include:
 1) **Problem Solving with Search: (Finished)**
     - **Uninformed Search**: This includes depth-first, breadth-first traversals and uniform-cost search (Also in Python).
     - **Informed Search:** This includes A* algorithm.